Most Recommended Premarital Counseling Books

 Not everyone feels loved the same way.
 In this book, Gary Chapman talks about the five different "love languages" that people have:

 If you are showing love to your partner in a way that doesn't match their love language, they may not be feeling loved by you and vice versa.
-This book will help you recognize what your own language is, what your partner's language is, and how you can show them love in the best way possible.
-This is a great book to read together.
+This book can help you recognize what your own language is, what your partner's language is, and how you can show love to them in the most effective way possible.
+This can be a helpful book to read together.

-- Talk to the person performing your ceremony.
-If you are being married by a religious leader, there is a good chance that they also provide premarital counseling sessions for the couples that they marry.
+Talk to the person performing your ceremony.
+If you are being married by a religious leader, there is a high chance that they also provide premarital counseling sessions for the couples that they marry.

-- Find a mentor couple.
-Talking with a couple who is happily married after decades can be a great way to get advice to help prepare you for your life together.
-Make sure you choose carefully to find a couple who has a strong marriage built on values that you share.
+Find a mentor couple.
+Talking with a couple who is happily married after decades can be a productive way to get advice to help prepare you for your life together.

 "Stephanie is a gem!
 She's very thoughtful, thorough, honest, insightful but most of all helpful.
 This is coming from a person that never wanted to do counseling and just "knew" I didn't need it.
 She's been key in helping my wife and I find our better place.
 She made us grow as a couple and individually.
 Thanks Steph!"